ltaylorwarren/pam/README.md

 # PAM for RatOS
 Print area mesh for RatOS

-Adds dynaminc mesh calibration to your RatOS printer.
+Adds dynamic mesh calibration to your RatOS printer.

 # Installation